garantae/roblox-object-interaction/README.md

 * #### Object Hover
   * Objects containing the "ItemName" StringValue will have its data sent to the player's user interface and allow interaction upon mouse hover.
 * #### Item Inventory
   * Items, such as keys, are added to the player's character model where it can be altered, removed, or checked for possession by objects who require it.
-Additionally, the item's data, such as name and image, is sent to the player's inventory user interface where it can be viewed and kept track of by the player.
+Additionally, the item's data, such as name and image, is sent to the player's inventory interface where it can be viewed and kept track of by the player.

 # Locked Door Showcase